What is in this leaflet

 How and when to take it

 Do not crush or chew the tablets.
-Panthron™ tablets have a special coating to protect them from the acidic contents of your stomach.
-For Panthron™ to work effectively, this coating must not be broken.
+PANTHRON™ tablets have a special coating to protect them form the acidic contents of your stomach.
+For PANTHRON™ to work effectively, this coating must not be broken.

 How long to take it

 You doctor will tell you how long to take your tablets.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.